erikohmy/jquery.formelements/README.md

 #jQuery Formelements
 #### jQuery plugin to easily customize radio buttons, checkboxes and select elements

-Formelements makes it easier gives a reliable way to customize the appearence and functionality of radio buttons, checkboxes and select elements.
+Formelements gives a reliable way to customize the appearence and functionality of radio buttons, checkboxes and select elements.

 Refer to the demo folder for examples.